Pomax/BezierInfo-2/README.md

 Use the latest Node (currently v14), with all the project dependencies installed via `npm install`.
 Note that [node-canvas](https://github.com/Automattic/node-canva) has [special instructions for Windows users](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows) because it's going to have to compile itself (GTK is _required_.
 However, JPEG support is not).

-Also note that you will need a TeX installation with several dependencies: on Windows, install [MiKTeX](https://miktex.org/download) and set it up so that it installs things as needed.
+Also note that you will need a TeX installation with several dependencies: on Windows, install [MiKTeX](https://miktex.org/download) and set it up so that it automatically installs things as needed.
 On Linux/Unix/etc, you'll need to install the following packages:

 - xzdec
 - libpoppler-glib-dev